Importing your children data into ChurchSuite

 13. Multi-site considerations

-When importing multi-site children data, make sure you set up your Sites in ChurchSuite first, and be sure to specify "site" as a column in your data so that each child is assigned to their correct site during the import process (the site-naming convention in your CSV file must match the site naming convention used in ChurchSuite).
-Any children without a site specified will be imported to your first/primary site, but they can be later moved to a different site if necessary.
+When importing multi-site children data, make sure you set up your Sites in ChurchSuite first, and be sure to specify "sites" as a column in your data so that each child is assigned to their correct site/s during the import process (the site-naming convention in your CSV file must match the site naming convention used in ChurchSuite).
+Any children without a site specified will be imported as "All sites", but their site can be later changed if necessary.

 14. International support - accented characters